splunk/observability-workshop/docs/module8/hotrod-eks.md

 ---

-### 1. Launch Multipass instance
+### 1. Launch the Multipass instance

-If you have not already completed [Step #1](https://signalfx.github.io/app-dev-workshop/module3/k3s/#1-lets-bake-some-k8s) in Module 3 then please do so, otherwise jump to Step #2
+If you have not already completed [Step #1](https://signalfx.github.io/app-dev-workshop/module3/k3s/#1-lets-bake-some-k8s) in Module 3 then please do so, otherwise jump to [Step #2](http://192.168.1.4:8001/module8/hotrod-eks/#2-create-environment-variables)

 ### 2. Create environment variables

-Create the following environment variables for **SignalFx** and **AWS** to use in the proceeding steps:
+Create the following environment variables for **SignalFx** and **AWS** to use in the proceeding steps.

 === "SignalFx"
     ```